-According to the account of the fire and its aftermath, as reported in the Bryan Morning Eagle, on Jan.
-16, 1909, the fire started in the business office of the Pilot and spread through the composing room of the newspaper.
-Once the second floor supports had burned through, the paper’s printing presses and machinery fell through the floor into the saloon below.
+According to the account of the fire and its aftermath, as reported in the Bryan Morning Eagle on Jan.
+16, 1909, the blaze started in the business office of the Pilot and spread through the composing room of the newspaper.
+Once the second-floor supports had burned through, the paper’s printing presses and machinery fell through the floor into the saloon below.

-The city council ordered a further investigation of the failure, and then went a big step further, also ordering that a bond election be held to issue $75,000 in bonds for establishing a city-owned water, light and sewerage plant.
+The city council ordered more investigation of the failure, and then went a big step further, also ordering that a bond election be held to issue $75,000 in bonds for establishing a city-owned water, light and sewerage plant.
 The bond election was scheduled for March 2, 1909.

 But before the bond election could even take place, a fire disaster struck yet again.
 And this time, it struck the city government directly.

 Low on water: The lack of water in the standpipe contributed to the inability of the fire department to fight the Perkins Building fire.
 The standpipe was a 100-foot tall early water tower similar to the one seen above.

 Two fires too many: The two fires in Downtown Bryan in 1909 spurred the city to establish a municipally owned utility.

 In the very early morning of Feb.
 20, 1909, fire engulfed the Opera House building, which also housed the Bryan City Hall and Fire Station.
 The fire apparently started in the backstage area of the Opera House, which encompassed the second floor of the building, and it was difficult for firefighters to get close enough to fight the blaze effectively.
 Then the roof of the building went up in flames.

 According to the Eagle’s reports of this fire, the building was lost, but most of the contents of the first floor were able to be saved.